kubeflow/arena/README.md

 runai top job
 runai top node
 ```
-These commands will give you valuble information about your cluster's and jobs' GPUs allocation status.
+These commands will give you valuable information about your cluster's and jobs' GPUs allocation status.

 To run a sample job using runai sample training container please run:
 ```